practicusai/docs/docs/k8s-setup.md

 [Learn more about Istio](https://istio.io/latest/about/service-mesh/)

 **Note:** Some Kubernetes systems come with Istio 'forks' pre-installed, such as Red Hat OpenShift Service Mesh.
 Practicus AI is designed and tested to work with the original istio only.
-Istio is designed to be installed and run side-by-side with the forked projects, so yuou can safely install it on any Kubernetes cluster.
+Istio is designed to be installed and run side-by-side with the forked projects, so you can safely install it on any Kubernetes cluster.

 The below script downloads the latest istoctl version, e.g. 1.18.0.